-Effects of Sleep Deprivation on College Students
+Impact of Sleep Deprivation on Mental Health in College Students

 Due to the prevalence of sleep deprivation outlined by Hershner and Chervin’s article, many students take it upon themselves to find a way to stay awake.
 Many college students attempt to remain awake through substance abuse, potentially increasing the severity of the sleep problem.
 According to a 2024 study by Malinauskas et.al, 67% of energy drink users consumed them to compensate for a lack of sleep.3 One may start to use substances to stay awake when the solution truly lies in getting enough sleep for the next day.
 A dependency on any substance that decreases sleep, although well-intentioned, only causes the need for more sleep, creating a cycle that will only change through healthy sleeping patterns.